joejukan/ng-di-kit/README.md

 # Angular Dependency Injection Kit
 This library allows Angular developers to inject Components, Services and Modules to the main angular app via decorators.<br/>
-The library provides a number of decorators and corresponding global arrays to allow for a cleaner injection in the main **Angualr App Module**.
+The library provides a number of decorators and corresponding global arrays to allow for a cleaner injection in the main **Angualr App Module**.<br/>

 |Decorator        |Global Array         |Description                                           |
 |-----------------|---------------------|------------------------------------------------------|
 |**DIDeclare**    |**declarations**     |Injects components into the App Module as declarations|